ZaraJadidi/zCss/README.md

 }<br>
 Now, the paragraph box has the width 200px, irrespective of the padding and border widths.Without the box-sizing property it would have the width: 200+7+3+7+3 = 220px.<br>

+### Border :<br>
+The border property allows you to set the border style for the elements.

+The property takes 3 values:

+- the width in pixels,

+- the border style,

+- the border color.